cedporter/dckpiandpodb/readme.md

 ![Relation between amount spent and performance metric](assets/scatterplot.png ) *Figure 3.
 Relation between amount spent and performance metric.*

-As seen in figure three, there is no direct correlation between the total amount spent by an agency and the percentage of the “Fully Achieved Performances” in accordance to the overall performance metrics.
-According to the graph, some agencies do show higher percentage of “Fully Achieved” performances when the amount spent is greater than the previous agency, however this trend is not consistent for all agencies and hence we can conclude a particular correlation.
+As seen in figure three, there is a slight negative trend present in the relationship between money spent and performance metric achievement.
+However, with such wide variations, it is likely that this trend is not significant.
+Further analysis across more of the data available is certainly warranted to explore possible trends.

 ----------
 References